 A professional pop culture junkie for more than 25 years, Jeff Giles regularly surfaces in a number of far-flung locations on the Web.

-25 Years Ago: LL Cool J Releases ‘Mama Said Knock You Out’ Album
+LL Cool J Takes Back the Crown with ‘Mama Said Knock You Out’

-On the 25th anniversary of LL Cool J's 'Mama Said Knock You Out' album, The Boombox takes a look back at the project that served as rebirth of sorts for the rapper.
+LL Cool J 's 'Mama Said Knock You Out' album signaled a rebirth of sorts for the rapper.
+Just don't call it a comeback.

 Ernie Isley and Chris Jasper Look Back on Classic Isley Brothers Albums in Honor of ‘Album…